Top 5 Importing Mistakes in South Africa – SSS

 Personal Imports

 If you are importing one or two items for your own use, NRCS (National Regulator for Compulsory Specifications) and ICASA (Independent Communications Authority of South Africa) approvals are generally not required.
 SARS customs typically clears personal-use electronics without requiring a Letter of Authority.
+For the full list of items that do need a permit, see our guide to prohibited and restricted imports.

-Commercial or Bulk Imports
+Commercial or bulk imports

 If you are importing electronics for resale or in commercial quantities, the picture changes.
 The NRCS requires a Letter of Authority (LOA) for any electrical equipment that connects to 230V mains power or is rechargeable.
 ICASA requires type approval for telecommunications equipment (anything with Wi-Fi, Bluetooth, or cellular capability) before it can be sold in South Africa.